DeveloperFree online tool

 1. 1

-Paste the plain text you want to convert and run the encoder to generate the Base64 output instantly.
+Paste the exact plain text you want to convert and run the base64 encoder to generate the Base64 output immediately.

 2. 2